 - From Hinduism: Kheer (rice pudding with nuts)

 Each picture recipe comes with teacher directions, recipe labels, and the recipe.
-The recipe is written out step-by-step with pictures.
+The recipe is written out step by step with pictures.
 If you would like a free download of the Kheer (rice pudding with nuts) recipe from my Hinduism unit, just click the button below.

 Creating these 5 units on World Religions was so fascinating to me.
 I wish I had more kids (other than Jimmy here at home) to teach this information to.
 For now, I am just hoping there are some teachers out there looking for a way to engage their students and broaden their knowledge base through these units.
 Click each title below to check them out right here on my website.
 You can also find them in my TPT store (click HERE).